jbirondo/jbirondo.github.io/README.md

 Functionality & MVP
 In JS TD, users will be able to:

-- Click and drag towers to positions on the canvas
+- Click grid to generate towers on the canvas
 - Upgrade towers attributes depending on users available money
 - Unlock different towers with different abilities depending users available money